openwisp/openwisp-docs/developer/contributing.rst

 Our main development branch is master, it's our central development branch.

-you should open a pull request on github.
-The pull request will be merged only once the test build completes successfully (automated tests, code coverage check, style checks, etc.) and after project maintainers have reviewed and tested it.
+You should open a pull request on github.
+The pull request will be merged only once the CI build completes successfully (automated tests, code coverage check, QA checks, etc.) and after project maintainers have reviewed and tested it.

+You can run QA checks locally by running ``./run-qa-checks`` in the top level directory of the repository you're working on.
+Every OpenWISP module should have this script
+(if a module doesn't have it, please open an issue on github).

 1. Branch naming guidelines
 ---------------------------